Azure/azure-sdk-for-js/sdk/keyvault/keyvault-admin/README.md

 A storage account is necessary to generate the backup of a Key Vault.

-To generate Key Vault backups, you will need to point the [KeyVaultBackupClient][src-backup-client] to an existing Storage account.
+To generate Key Vault backups, you will need to point the `KeyVaultBackupClient` to an existing Storage account.

 To create a new Storage Account, you can use the [Azure Portal][storage-account-create-portal], [Azure PowerShell][storage-account-create-ps], or the [Azure CLI][storage-account-create-cli].